 Having estimated the costs of education to students, we weigh these costs against the benefits that students receive in return.
 The relationship between education and earnings is well documented and forms the basis for determining student benefits.
-As shown in Table 1.4, state mean earnings levels at the midpoint of the average-aged worker's career increase as people achieve higher levels of education.
+As shown in Table 2.4, state mean earnings levels at the midpoint of the average-aged worker's career increase as people achieve higher levels of education.
 The differences between state earnings levels define the incremental benefits of moving from one education level to the next.

-A key component in determining the students' return on investment is the value of their future benefits stream; i.e., what they can expect to earn in return for the investment they make in education.
-We calculate the future benefits stream to the colleges' FY 2022-23 students first by determining their average annual increase in earnings, equal to \$140.5 million.
+A key component in determining the students' return on investment is the value of their future benefits stream, i.e., what they can expect to earn in return for the investment they make in education.
+We calculate the future benefits stream to the colleges' FY 2023-24 students first by determining their average annual increase in earnings, equal to \$157.6 million.
 This value represents the higher wages that accrue to students at the midpoint of their careers and is calculated based on the marginal wage increases of the CHEs that students complete while attending the colleges.
-Using the state of

-California earnings, the marginal wage increase per CHE is \$150.
-For a full description of the methodology used to derive the \$140.5 million, see Appendix 6.
+Using the state of California earnings, the marginal wage increase per CHE is \$161.
+For a full description of the methodology used to derive the \$157.6 million, see Appendix 7.

-The second step is to project the \$140.5 million annual increase in earnings into the future, for as long as students remain in the workforce.
-We do this using the Mincer function to predict the change in earnings at each point in an individual's working career.28 The Mincer function originated from Mincer's seminal work on human capital (1958).
+The second step is to project the \$157.6 million annual increase in earnings into the future, for as long as students remain in the workforce.
+We do this by using the extended Mincer function to predict the change in earnings at each point in an individual's working career.29 The Mincer function originated from Mincer's seminal work on human capital (1958).
 The function estimates earnings using an individual's years of education and post-schooling experience.
 While some have criticized Mincer's earnings function, it is still upheld in recent data and has served as the foundation for a variety of research pertaining to labor economics.
 Card (1999 and 2001) addresses a number of these criticisms using U.S. based research over the last three decades and concludes that any upward bias in the Mincer parameters is on the order of 10% or less.
-We use state-specific and education level-specific Mincer coefficients.
-To account for any upward bias, we incorporate a 10% reduction in our projected earnings, otherwise known as the ability bias.
-With the \$140.5 million representing the students' higher earnings at the midpoint of their careers, we apply scalars from the Mincer function to yield a stream of projected future benefits that gradually increase from the time students enter the workforce, peak shortly after the career midpoint, and then dampen slightly as students approach retirement at age 67.
-This earnings stream appears in Column 2 of Table 3.2.
+Thus, to account for any upward bias, we conservatively incorporate a 10% reduction in our projected earnings, otherwise known as the ability bias.